 Keep up good hand washing practices, using soap and water for at least 20 seconds, and drying thoroughly.
 Cough and sneeze into your elbow.
 Keep surfaces clean.

-Continuing good habits with face coverings will keep you and others safe, even at Alert Level 1 when it’s no longer compulsory.
+Continuing good habits with face coverings will keep you and others safe, even at Alert Level 1.
+It helps stop droplets spreading when someone speaks, laughs, coughs or sneezes.

 We encourage you to use face coverings on public transport and when you cannot maintain physical distance from people you do not know, for example in supermarkets.